 Also, make sure you ask what the warranty is like for the bike you’re interested in.
 Be aware that they can vary for different parts of the bike.
 The length of the warranty is usually a pretty good indication of the quality of the bike and the company standing behind it.

 The battery is typically more than a third the value of an electric bike, so it’s obviously a key component to consider.
 The most important factor is the quality of the cells in the battery and, as noted above, this is usually reflected in the warranty offered by the manufacturer.
-Obviously you will have more confidence in a battery with a 2 or 3 year warranty than one with six months.
+Obviously you will have more confidence in a battery with a two-year warranty than one with six months.

 Pretty much every good quality electric bike now uses a lithium-based battery.
 Battery manufacturers will often quote a number of expected full recharge cycles for a battery, with numbers between 500 and 1,500 common, depending on the chemistry.
 However, the biggest factor affecting the life of a battery is how well it is looked after by the owner.
 Check out our article on How to Prolong the Life of Your Battery as that will give you some helpful tips.
 In short, though, you should expect a battery to last between 3 and 5 years if it is well maintained.
 It is worth noting that a lithium battery will slowly lose its capacity over time, even if it’s not used.